Preparing for Departure

 - If you are eligible, you may be able to cancel (opt-out of) the guard.me@SFU plan.

 - Contact an International Student Advisor for any questions regarding medical insurance.

 - If you are a new incoming international student, purchase early arrival medical insurance coverage through guard.me if you will arrive in Canada before the first day of the term (September 1, January 1, and May 1).

-- If you are an international student and have been enrolled in the guard.me plan, you can apply for additional coverage for your dependents (e.g. spouse, common-law partner, and/or children), once you have received your policy information.
+- If you are an international student and have been enrolled in the guard.me plan, you can apply for additional coverage for your dependents (e.g., spouse, common-law partner, and/or children) once you have received your policy information.

-Step 4: Arrange the Most Direct Route to Canada/Vancouver
+Step 4: Arrange flights to Vancouver

 Book a direct flight to Vancouver, if possible.
 Be aware that new government regulations require that all travellers arriving by air must stay in a government approved hotel for up to 3 days upon arrival, at the travellers’ expense (more details on this in next section) while awaiting results of a COVID-19 test.
 Therefore, if you book a connecting flight to Vancouver that stops in another major Canadian city, you will be required to stay there for up to 3 days before continuing onward to Vancouver to complete your 14-day quarantine.
 Prices for these hotel stays will vary.
 Visit the Government of Canada website for a list of approved hotels along with booking information.